-“I tend to think of Senor (Tales of Yankee Power) as Mr. Dylan‘s last great pre-Christian moment, though, on deeper analysis, it’s entirely arguable he’d already opened the good book at this point – he just wasn’t advertising it yet.
-Either way, he seems to be alone at a crossroads in the midst of some vast waste, with smoke rising off in the distance.
+“I tend to think of Senor (Tales of Yankee Power) as Mr. Dylan‘s last great pre-Christian moment, though I suppose some of the lyrics suggest he’d already opened the good book at this point – he just wasn’t advertising it yet.
+Either way, he seems to be alone at a crossroads in the midst of some wasteland with smoke rising off in the distance.
 But is that Lincoln County or Armageddon?
 And what’s the difference anyway?”
 (Philip Random)

 Los Angeles, 1969, murder, mayhem, earthquakes, rumors of Armageddon, the whole city of angels falling into the Pacific, such that even on the 33rd Floor, beyond the gold plated door, the Lord’s almighty flame would find the wicked, and soon.
 Meanwhile, country rock was getting invented by a curious crowd of drugged out hippies in cowboy suits calling themselves the Flying Burrito Brothers.
 Good times.

 “In which young Elvis Costello smartly, smugly reminds us of what we were all doing back in 1977, and probably last week for that matter.
 For me, it started when I was maybe seven, flipping through one of those Time-Life picture books about the planet Earth.
 It told me the world was going to end in about four billion years.
 An inconceivably long time for sure, but still The End.
 In a small, yet significant way, everything suddenly changed, such that a few years later, when I started getting clear on things like the arms race, the Doomsday Clock, global thermo-nuclear war, Apocalypse in our time – well, it wasn’t such a big deal, I was already waiting for it.”
 (Philip Random)